iaean/phpipam-js/README.md

 -->

 This is a javascript client utilizing the [REST API][0] of {php}IPAM.
-It's running via node or in the browser.
+It's running via node or browser.
 The async part is based on [Bluebird][4] Promises.
 For demonstration, there is a synchronous interface based on [synchronize.js][3] and [Node fibers(1)][2], too.
 HTTP work by [request][5].